Kurimizumi/Honeybee-Hive/README.md

   },
   encryption: {
     key: "some private key" //NO DEFAULT.
 YOU MUST SET THIS.
-The PEM encoded RSA private key for the server }
+The PEM encoded RSA private key for the server },
+  sections: {
+    disableRegistration: false //Disables registration if this value is true.
+Default: false }
 }
 ```